-The Company is a financial holding company headquartered in St. Louis Park, Minnesota, which is currently celebrating fifteen years of successful operations.
+The Company is a financial holding company headquartered in St. Louis Park, Minnesota.
 The principal sources of funds for loans and investments are transaction, savings, time, and other deposits, and short-term and long-term borrowings.
 The Company's principal sources of income are interest and fees collected on loans, interest and dividends earned on investment securities and service charges.
 The Company's principal expenses are interest paid on deposit accounts and borrowings, employee compensation and other overhead expenses.
 The Company's simple, efficient business model of providing responsive support and unconventional experiences to clients continues to be the underlying principle that drives the Company's profitable growth.